Discrimination and HarassmentLitigation: It's What We Do.

-The labor and employment law attorneys at Gaines & Gaines are frequently called upon to represent employees throughout California who have been the victim of employment discrimination or harassment.
-Our lawyers represent employees in civil litigation in state and federal courts, and in mediations and administrative hearings before boards and commissions such as the California Department of Fair Employment and Housing (DFEH) and the Equal Employment Opportunity Commission (EEOC).
+We represent employees in civil litigation in both state and federal courts, as well as in mediations and administrative hearings before boards and commissions like the California Department of Fair Employment and Housing (DFEH) and the Equal Employment Opportunity Commission (EEOC).

-- Title VII – race, color, national origin, sex, or religion
+- Title VII – race, color, national origin, sex, religion

 - Americans with Disabilities Act (ADA) – people with a disability, a record of a disability, or who are regarded as having a disability